nikolasburk/support-challenges-ryan/challenge-3/README.md

 5. After this successfully runs, you can inspect your database and find that the `firstName` and `lastName` fields have been updated.

-6. Now you can safely delete the `name` field from your `schema.prisma` and remove the `firstName` field from being optional as all the data has been successfully migrated.
+6. Now you can safely delete the `name` field safely from your `schema.prisma` and remove the `firstName` field from being optional as all the data has been successfully migrated.
 Your final `schema.prisma` should look something like this:

 ```prisma
 generator photon {